 Giant Swallowtail (Papilio cresphontes)

-This gorgeous black and yellow swallowtail butterfly is one of the North America’s largest butterflies; their wingspan can reach up to 6 inches.
-Two defining characteristics are the 2 rows of yellow spots on their upper side of their wings and the blue spots on the underside of the hind wings.
+This gorgeous black and yellow swallowtail butterfly is one of North America’s largest butterflies; its wingspan can reach up to 6 inches.
+Two defining characteristics are the two rows of yellow spots on the upper side of their wings and the blue spots on the underside of the hind wings.

-Its larval nickname is the Orange Dog because this species loves to feed on citrus plants and when disturbed it extends an osmeteria, a foul smelling scent gland that is used to deter predators.
+Its larval nickname is the Orange Dog because this species loves to feed on citrus plants and when disturbed, it extends an osmeterium, a foul smelling scent gland used to deter predators.
 Speaking of caterpillars, these look just like bird droppings – a unique trait to avoid getting eaten by predators.
-The Giant Swallowtail would be a wonderful addition to any garden.
+The Giant Swallowtail would be an excellent addition to any garden.